Capgemini/kubeform/docs/getting-started-guides/aws/public.md

 1. You need an AWS account.
 Visit [http://aws.amazon.com](http://aws.amazon.com) to get started
 2. You need an AWS [instance profile and role](http://docs.aws.amazon.com/IAM/latest/UserGuide/instance-profiles.html) with EC2 full access.
-3. You need to have installed and configured Terraform (>= 0.6.16 recommended).
+3. You need to have installed and configured Terraform (>= 0.7.11 required).
 Visit [https://www.terraform.io/intro/getting-started/install.html](https://www.terraform.io/intro/getting-started/install.html) to get started.
 4. You need to have [Python](https://www.python.org/) >= 2.7.5 installed along with [pip](https://pip.pypa.io/en/latest/installing.html).
 5. Kubectl installed in and your PATH: